fazila-baksh/capstone-inertia-fe/README.md

 **GET /:userId/habits/weekly**
 - gives list of habits for that user and a list of when each habit was completed that week
-- gets user Id from param, uses that to get all habits from habit table, then searches the habit logs table for each habit to find all logs for this current week
+- gets user id from params, uses that to get all habits from habits table, then searches the habit logs table for each habit to find all logs for this current week
 ```
 [
    {